-Table 2 shows the summary of the geologic hazards assessed and not assessed at the subject site.
+Table 2 shows the summary of the geologic hazards assessed and not assessed at the study area.
+The hazard rating as shown on Table 2 is intended to assess the probability that the hazard could have an impact on the site and not the severity of the hazard.
 A hazard rating of "Not Assessed" are hazards this report does not consider and no inference is made as to the presence or absence of the hazard at the site.
-A hazard rating of "Low" indicates that no evidence was found to indicate that the hazard is present, hazard not known or suspect to be present.
-A hazard rating of "Moderate" indicates that the hazard may exist, but the evidence is equivocal, based only on theoretical studies, or was not observed and further study is necessary as noted.
-A hazard rating of "High" indicates that that evidence is strong that the hazard exists and mitigation measures should be taken.
+A hazard rating of "Low" indicates that no evidence was found to indicate that the hazard is present and has a low probability of impacting the site, hazard not known or suspect to be present.
+A hazard rating of "Moderate" indicates that the hazard has a moderate probability of impacting the site, but the evidence is equivocal, based only on theoretical studies, or was not observed and further study is necessary as noted.
+A hazard rating of "High" indicates that that evidence is strong and suggests that there is a high probability of impacting the site and mitigation measures should be taken.
 If a hazard is assessed to potentially impact the site then further studies may be recommended.
 The following are the recommended studies and the letter designation associated with those studies: "E" - geotechnical/engineering, "H" - hydrologic, "A" - avalanche, "G" - additional detailed geologic hazard study out of the scope of this study.